 A septoplasty is performed under general anesthesia, so you will sleep throughout the procedure.
 It usually takes about 90 minutes, although this can depend on whether you’re having another procedure performed at the same time.
 During the procedure, your Los Angeles or Orange County septoplasty surgeon works to straighten out the crooked bone and cartilage.
 The surgeon may remove little pieces of bone or other tissue from your nose, depending on how the septum is deviated, and how it will best be repaired.
 Deviated septum surgery is often done through an incision on one side of the nose.

-If you’re going to have a septoplasty, we’ll give you detailed instructions several weeks before the procedure.
+If you’re going to have a septoplasty in Los Angeles or one of our SoCal offices, we’ll give you detailed instructions several weeks before the procedure.
 Generally these instructions will include when to stop taking certain medications like ibuprofen or aspirin.
 These are blood thinners and may cause excess bleeding during a procedure.

 We’ll also ask you not to consume any food or liquids after midnight on the night before your septoplasty, since you’ll be receiving general anesthesia.

-Finally, you’ll also need to prepare ahead of time to have a friend of relative who can drive you home from your deviated septum surgery.
+Finally, you’ll also need to prepare ahead of time to have a friend of relative who can drive you home from your deviated septum surgery in Los Angeles.
 Since you’ll be under anesthesia for the procedure, we cannot allow you to drive or leave on your own after you wake up.

 When you wake up from your LA area or Orange County septoplasty, you’ll likely feel drowsy until the effects of the general anesthesia have worn off.
 You shouldn’t feel too much pain since we will have given you pain medicine during and after the surgery.
 Usually our patients go home the same day as they have the septoplasty.